dortania/OpenCore-Post-Install/universal/drm.md

 ![](../images/post-install/drm-md/vda.png)

-If you fail at this point, there's a couple things you can check for:
+If you fail at this point, there are a couple things you can check for:

 * Make sure your hardware is supported
   * See [GPU Buyers Guide](https://dortania.github.io/GPU-Buyers-Guide/)